MVioque/YODA/README.md

 The pipeline of the algorithm can be structured as follows:

-1st - Selection of known sources for training and selection of Input Sample of unknown sources to classify (from the latter a small random fraction will be withdrawn to form a third category of "other" sources for the Training)
+1st - Selection of known sources for training and selection of Input Sample of unknown sources to classify (from the latter a small random fraction will be withdrawn to form a third category of "other" sources, category 0, for the training)

 2nd - Selection of the characteristics